jonathanscholtes/Azure-AI-RAG-CSharp-Prompty/README.md

 ## Overview

 This repository provides a guide to operationalizing a Generative AI (GenAI) solution on Azure using a Retrieval-Augmented Generation (RAG) architecture.
-It leverages Azure services such as Azure AI Search for vector storage and Azure OpenAI for model inference, with a .NET-based API backend.
-The solution is designed with a focus on security, scalability, and optimal user experience, adhering to best practices for deploying RAG workflows on Azure.
+The solution includes a RAG Chat API that leverages customer data, along with technical HTML files, to assist customer support teams in troubleshooting customer issues efficiently.
+It utilizes Azure services such as Azure AI Search for vector storage and Azure OpenAI for model inference, all supported by a .NET-based API backend.

+Designed with a focus on security, scalability, and optimal user experience, this solution follows best practices for deploying RAG workflows on Azure.
+It ensures seamless integration of data retrieval and generative capabilities, providing robust, context-aware responses to customer queries while maintaining high standards for data privacy and system performance.

 ## Key Features